pantheon-systems/documentation/source/content/cookies.md

 The Pantheon Edge size limit for cookies is 10KB.
 Cookies larger than this size are dropped, and the request is not completely processed.
 The header `X-Cookies-Dropped: 1` is added to the request and response, indicating that the action has been truncated.

-Knowing this, you can choose to configure your code to listen for this header and respond, with a custom error page for example.
+You can choose to configure your code to listen for this header and respond with a custom error page (for example).

 Note that too many `set-cookie` headers in the response can also create issues.